Coating Epoxy Basics

 Dry through and ready for sanding

 When epoxy reaches solid state throughout (80-85% from the full cure state), it is called “dry through”.
 It is not quite correct to call epoxy resin “dry” because it is not drying like paint but epoxy molecules reacting with each other, however the the term “dry through” became an industry standard and is widely used.
 Dried through material has reached solid state and is ready for sanding in case you want to apply a second coat of epoxy on top.

 Full cure time

-Full cure time for our Coating Epoxy is 7 days.
-Why do we specify 24 hours cure on our label, then?
+The full cure time for our Coating Epoxy is seven days.
+Why do we specify 24 hours cure on our label then?
 Nerpa Coating Epoxy resin cure kinetics follow the curve shown below:

 90+% of the reaction happens in the first 24 hours followed by slow completion during the following days.

 Limit the mixing time for 5-8 minutes.
 Use caution to avoid excessive air entrapment into the bulk of the mixture.
 Scrap the sides of the mixing container from time to time to ensure that a homogeneous state is achieved.